 Histamines, which are biogenic amines, cause the allergic reactions you feel when eating something inappropriate.
 They let the brain know that something is wrong in the body.

 Most of us have heard of anti-histamines, drugs specifically produced to inhibit the action of histamines.
 If you have a histamine intolerance, then watermelon could be good for you, since it is a low-histamine fruit.
 For those of us with migraines, it gets more complicated when we factor in the aging process.
 Although it might be good for me to eat watermelon due to its natural histamine fighting ability, the needed ripeness introduces too much tyramine, another biogenic amine, which is a trigger for most of us.
+Other fruits, like bananas also go through an extended ripening process.

 Wait, what?
 Are histamines good or bad?